GeotrekCE/Geotrek-admin/docs/installation-and-configuration/installation.rst

 .. info::

   - The ``load_data.sh`` script is intended only for first-time installation.
 Never re-run this script after the initial installation, especially in a production environment.
-It will overwrite manually entered or modified data (e.g., paths, infrastructures, zoning, practices, etc.).
+It will overwrite manually entered or modified data (e.g., paths, infrastructure, zoning, practices, etc.).

   - Do not run this command if your Geotrek instance does not use **dynamic segmentation**, as it will try to create segmentation-dependent data that may not be relevant or usable.